Taimisson/Taimisson/README.md

 ---
 Welcome! 👋

 👨‍💻 I'm a technology enthusiast currently pursuing a Bachelor's degree in Computer Science.
-I am new to the world of competitive programming and am sharpening my skills in C and C++.
+I am new to the world of competitive programming and am sharpening my skills in C++.

 👨‍💼 In my free time, I enjoy tackling challenging problems on platforms like LeetCode and working on projects in Java.